 I.S.
 228 David A. Boody

-David A. Boody is a popular school in a residential area of Gravesend with a good multi-ethnic mix of students.
-The school offers zoned and magnet programs, as well as dual language programs in Spanish, Mandarin Chinese, Russian and, as of 2015, Hebrew.
+David A. Boody is a popular school in a residential area of Gravesend with a multi-ethnic mix of students, solid academics and lots of technology.

 In 2010, Boody adopted the School of One program for almost all math students, knocking down walls and reconfiguring much of the second floor to accommodate it.
-The program combines teacher instructions with work on computers, small group work and an online five-question assessment every day.
+The program combines teacher instruction with work on computers, small group work and an online assessment every day.
 Students move on to the next topic only if they pass that assessment.
 Launched under former schools chancellor Joel Klein and once hailed by Time Magazine as the wave of the future, School of One was introduced in five New York City schools with an eye toward expansion.
 Results were mixed, and several of the schools that tested it abandoned it.
 D’Angelo, though, has been enthusiastic about it and it remains in place at Boody.